apla02/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

-#       HANDLE ERRORS AND EXCEPCIONS IN PYTHON
+#       HANDLE ERRORS AND EXCEPTIONS IN PYTHON

 # General

-    Why Python programming is awesome (don’t forget to tweet today, with the hashtag #pythoniscool :))
     What’s the difference between errors and exceptions What are exceptions and how to use them
     When do we need to use exceptions